 Elizabeth Spencer’s marriage to Henry Field took place on 12 April 1696 at St Magnus.
 The marriage register described the bridegroom as being of the parish of St Margaret, New Fish Street.
 This church was the first of the 82 parish churches of the City to be destroyed by the Great Fire but it was never rebuilt.
 Its site is now occupied by the Monument erected to commemorate this disaster, and the parish itself was merged with the adjoining parish of St Magnus the Martyr.

 On 17 December 1685 Henry Field, son of Henry Field of Ayot in the county of Hertford, yeoman, was apprenticed to a pewterer in the City of London.
 The Worshipful Company of Pewterers ranks 16th in the order of precedence among the livery companies.
 Its hall was in Lime Street, but like that of the Fishmongers’ Company it was destroyed in the Great Fire.
 Its current hall is close to London Wall.
 It is as certain as it can be after such a long time that the apprentice of 1685 was the man who married Elizabeth Spencer eleven years later.
 His parents were Henry Field (1645-1722) and Martha Birch, who were married at Ayot St Peter (then called either Ayot Parva or its English equivalent of Little Ayot) on 6 October 1668.
-The baptismal records give details of 10 children born between 1670 and 1689, of whom Henry was the fourth.
+Martha was the elder daughter of Rev. John Birch, who was the rector of Ayot St. Peter from 1641 until his death on 26 July 1682 aged 73.
+The baptismal records give details of 10 children born to Henry and Martha between 1670 and 1689, of whom Henry was the fourth.
 Martha Field died in 1690 and Henry remarried on 22 October 1693.
 The name of the second wife was Katherine Ridly.
 As we shall see, Henry and Katherine died within a few days of one another in 1722.

 The word yeoman used to describe Henry Field senior meant several things in the contexts of royal households and the armed services, but in the rural context of Ayot St Peter it meant (according to the Shorter Oxford English Dictionary) ‘a man owning and cultivating a small estate; a freeholder under the rank of gentleman; loosely, a countryman of respectable standing, a farmer.’